AgniusBartninkas/power-automate-desktop-framework/config-reader/README.md

 There are several inputs required by this flow, and a couple that are optional (depending on other parameters):

-1. **Input_ConfigAddress** - Should contain the connection string or a site address when the config type is 'Database' or 'SharePoint' respectively, or a file path when the type is 'Excel'.
+1. **Input_ConfigAddress** - Should contain the address for where the config resource is stored.
 Should be marked as **sensitive** in case the string contains any sensitive information, such as credentials.
 Should also be marked as **optional** as it is optional for other config types.
+For the types where it is necessary, the flow expects it to contain:
+    - the connection string the config type is 'Database'
+    - the site address when the type is 'SharePoint'
+    - the environment URL when the type is 'Dataverse' (can be found in the environment details in the PP admin center)
+    - the file path when the type is 'Excel'
 1. **Input_ConfigPath** - Should contain the path to the config data.
-Should contain the file path when the config type is 'JSON', a sheet name when the type is 'Excel', a list name when the type is 'SharePoint', a table name when the type is 'Dataverse', or either a table name (not recommended) or a stored procedure name when the type is 'Database'.
 Should be marked as **sensitive** in case it contains any sensitive information.
+The flow expects it to contain:
+    - the file path when the config type is 'JSON'
+    - a sheet name when the type is 'Excel'
+    - a list name when the type is 'SharePoint'
+    - a table logical name when the type is 'Dataverse'
+    - a stored procedure name when the type is 'Database'
 1. **Input_ConfigType** - Should contain the config type.
 Currently supported options are:
     1. JSON
     1. Excel